 “Darkness is nothing but an absence of light” – attributed to A. Einstein but it wasn’t him. 🙂

 My advice?
 Simple exercise – develop your awareness around these dispositions and catch yourself in action.
-When you do, make a mental note, laugh, change.
+When you build awareness around your thought patterns if is easier to apply antidotes when needed.